-Your unit uses a MultiMedia Card to store information, such as custom maps, waypoints, trails and other GPS data.
-The unit can also use Secure Digital Cards (SD card) to store data.
+Your GlobalMap 3500C uses a MultiMedia Card to store information, such as custom maps, waypoints, trails and other GPS data.
+The unit can also use Secure Digital Cards (SD card or SDC) to store data.

 Throughout this manual, we will use the term MMC, but just remember that your unit can use an MMC or SD card to store data.